-This simple exertion of your understanding of what is happening and your exhibition that it is not ok can lead to the end of the behaviors.
-Bullies know what they are doing, if even on a subconscious level and this effort may bring to his or her consciousness that it is not going to be effective.
+This simple exertion of your understanding of what is happening and your assertion that it is not ok can lead to the end of the behaviors.
+Bullies know what they are doing, if even on a subconscious level, and this effort may bring to his or her consciousness that it is not going to be effective.

-In general it is a good idea to keep records of your interactions with your team members be they supervisors, graduate students, undergraduates, or staff.
+In general, it is a good idea to be mindful and track your interactions with your team members be they supervisors, graduate students, undergraduates, or staff.
 It can help make sure all of you are on the same page regarding getting work done, and lessens the chances that something will drop through the cracks.